The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Improvising Barriers According to Specified Mortality Rates

-An alternative explanation is that the reversal in fortune of the one species coincided with the demise of the other due to the two being in competition: So deleterious was the pressence of {\em G. austeni} to {\em G. brevipalpis} that its removal is able to counteract the imposition of a 0.63 \% day$^{-1}$ mortality on {\em G. brevipalpis} (a decline rate of - 0.0039 day$^{-1}$).
+An alternative explanation is that the reversal in fortune of the one species coincided with the demise of the other due to the two being in competition: So deleterious was the presence of {\em G. austeni} to {\em G. brevipalpis} that its removal is able to counteract the imposition of a 0.63 \% $\mathrm{day}^{-1}$ mortality on {\em G. brevipalpis} (a decline in growth rate of - 0.0039 $\mathrm{day}^{-1}$).
 In retrospect, such a situation might have been anticipated.
 Indeed, one of the posits of this model is that the limitations on growth at pupal sites are density dependent.
-Pupal habitat for {\em G. brevipalpis} is more stringently confined than for {\em G. austeni} (according to demonstrations of the pupal water loss model in {\sc Childs} \cite{Childs2}) and the {\em G. austeni} puparial duration is a full 20 \% shorter than that of {\em G. brevipalpis} ({\sc Parker} \cite{Parker1}).
+Pupal habitat for {\em G. brevipalpis} is more stringently confined than for {\em G. austeni} (according to demonstrations of the pupal water loss model in {\sc Childs} \cite{Childs2}) and the {\em G. austeni} puparial duration is a full 20\% shorter than that of {\em G. brevipalpis} ({\sc Parker} \cite{Parker1}).
 One would imagine {\em G. brevipalpis} also has an adverse effect on {\em G. austeni}.
 Just how severe and whether or not it can be exploited, is not evident.
 Further experimentation is required.
-That {\sc Esterhuizen}, {\sc Kappmeier Green}, {\sc Nevill} and {\sc Van Den Bossche} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche} were simply not able to measure a true value for the target--related mortality of {\em G. brevipalpis}, owing to high diffusion rates, is their own conclusion.
+That {\sc Esterhuizen et al.} \cite{EsterhuizenKappmeierGreenNevillVanDenBossche} were simply not able to measure a true value for the target-related mortality of {\em G. brevipalpis}, owing to high diffusion rates, is their own conclusion.

-If the accepted wisdom that the effect of uniformly distributed targets is additive, then a given mortality may be designed in terms of Table \ref{targetMortality} as follows.
+If the accepted wisdom is correct that the effect of uniformly distributed targets is additive, then a given mortality may be designed in terms of Table \ref{targetMortality} as follows.